akrzos/cfme-performance/README.md

 * Ansible Playbooks
 * Python Testing Framework (pytest)

-Browse the Ansible folder for more details on the playbooks which automates standing up appliances and installing Performance Analysis tooling.
-Borwse the cfme-performance folder to explore the pytest driven workloads and benchmarks.
+Browse the Ansible folder for more details on the playbooks which automate standing up appliances and installing performance analysis tools.
+Browse the cfme-performance folder to explore the pytest driven workloads and benchmarks.

-## Install
+## Installing for testing

 ```shell
 # virtualenv cfme-perf-test